dragononcrypto/scashcpp/BUILD-WINDOWS.md

 To build executables for Windows 64-bit:

     cd depends

+Then run the following command:

+    ./autogen.sh

-This can take up to 30 minutes:
+Next step can take up to 30-40 minutes:

     make HOST=x86_64-w64-mingw32 -j4